The Art of Romance

 The Art of Romance is an album by Tony Bennett, released in 2004, that won the Grammy Award for Best Traditional Pop Vocal Album.
 Bennett became a songwriter for the first time in his long career by writing the lyrics for the song "All for You".

+On November 8, 2011, Sony Music Distribution included the CD in a box set entitled The Complete Collection.